09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 May 12, 2007: The boardwalk is shorter now that the Pavilion has been completely demolished.

-Ocean Front Grill - This was originally the Ocean Front Tavern, which had a beer garden built over the beach in 1935, removed in 1940 to make room for the new concrete walkway.
+Ocean Front Grill - Originally "Ye Olde Tavern", then the Ocean Front Tavern- which had a beer garden built over the beach in 1935.
+The beer garden was removed in 1940 to make room for the new concrete walkway.
 It was bought by Johnny Burroughs in 1948, who renamed it to the Ocean Front Grill.
 This restaurant and Peaches Corner have been run by the same family since, and is currently managed by Russ Stalvey.

 Many years ago, "The Keg" bar was over the restaurant- entrance was that gray door in the alleyway.